 Sign-up to help with bread pick up, kitchen assistance, and delivering the sandwiches.

 Crafts for a Cause

-Trinity's craft group meets twice a month on Monday evenings and twice a month on Wednesday mornings to make items used in local hospitals and shelters.
+Trinity's craft group meets twice a month on Monday evenings to make items used in local hospitals and shelters.
 They also make dresses and dolls in Uganda.
 They also host a craft bazaar in the Fall to raise funds for the material costs of the projects.
 Anyone is welcome to participate.
 All materials and instruction are provided.
 Sometimes there are tasks that can be completed at home, too.
 Take a look at our current events and projects here.
 For more information, please contact Molly Sprouse.

 This committee is dedicated to funding and providing individuals to work in areas of the world where building and rebuilding is needed.
 In June 2008, this group worked through a United Methodist Disaster Recovery Ministry in Louisiana to rebuild homes destroyed by Hurricanes Katrina and Rita.
 In Spring 2010, a team of 10 people worked with a children's orphanage in Guatemala.
 Since then, our mission in the world has extended to Ethiopia and Honduras.
 Read more about our mission trips on the Mission page and blog.
 Contact: Chris and Dan Moore.